TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/long.rst

 .. c:function:: PyObject* PyLong_FromVoidPtr(void *p)

-   Create a Python integer from the pointer *p*.
-The pointer value can be retrieved from the resulting value using :c:func:`PyLong_AsVoidPtr`.
+   Create a Python integer kutoka the pointer *p*.
+The pointer value can be retrieved kutoka the resulting value using :c:func:`PyLong_AsVoidPtr`.

 ..
 XXX alias PyLong_AS_LONG (for now)